10 Guidelines for Effective A/B Testing

 2. Create a new variation

-Then click on the Create A/B Test link in the Landing Page Actions message.
+Then click to the page's Settings to find the Create A/B Test link in the top right corner.

 3. Choose a name for this variation